azwarshariq/DevOps/Streamlining-Deployment-with-ECR:-Pushing-Deployment-Scripts-to-Amazon-Elastic-Container-Registry.md

-An Introduction to AWS ECR\n
+An Introduction to AWS ECR

 Amazon Elastic Container Registry (ECR) is a fully-managed container registry service provided by Amazon Web Services (AWS).
 It offers a secure and scalable solution for storing, managing, and deploying container images.
 ECR is tightly integrated with other AWS services, making it an ideal choice for organizations leveraging containerization and orchestration technologies such as Docker, Amazon Elastic Container Service (ECS), and Kubernetes.